Shooting at the 1976 Summer Olympics – Mixed trap: Background

 This was the 12th appearance of the men's ISSF Olympic trap event.
-The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016; it was open to women from 1968 to 1996.
+The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016.
+As with most shooting events, it was nominally open to women from 1968 to 1980; the trap remained open to women through 1992.
+Very few women participated these years.
+The event returned to being men-only for 1996, though the new double trap had separate events for men and women that year.
+In 2000, a separate women's event was added and it has been contested at every Games since.
+There was also a men's team trap event held four times from 1908 to 1924.

 Seven of the top 10 shooters from the 1972 Games returned: silver medalist Michel Carrega of France, bronze medalist Silvano Basagni of Italy, fourth-place finisher Burckhardt Hoppe of East Germany, fifth-place finisher Johnny Påhlsson of Sweden, seventh-place finisher John Primrose of Canada, eighth-place finisher Marcos José Olsen of Brazil, and tenth-place finisher Eladio Vallduvi of Spain.
 Primrose had also been in the top 10 in 1968.
 Adam Smelczyński of Poland made his sixth appearance in the event; he had taken silver in his first, in 1956.
 The three World Champions since the last Games were Aleksandr Androshkin of the Soviet Union (1973), Carrega (1974), and Primrose (1975).

 Andorra, Guatemala, Iran, Papua New Guinea, and Singapore each made their debut in the event.
 Great Britain made its 12th appearance, the only nation to have competed at each edition of the event to that point.